-This 31-acre site is situated where Jordan Creek meets the Salt Fork of the Vermilion River in Vermilion County.
+LCF Director Dr. Wendy Brown leads her students from the Danville Community College cutting a hiking trail at the Mouth of Jordan Reserve and participating in a mussel survey.
+THIS 31-ACRE SITE is situated where Jordan Creek meets the Salt Fork of the Vermilion River in Vermilion County.
 Both of these streams are on the Illinois Natural Areas Inventory, an indication of their high quality, particularly for mussel species, fish diversity, and the state threatened mudpuppy.
 The surrounding floodplain and upland forests support an abundance of wildflowers.
-It is located in Vermillion County.
+It is located in Vermilion County.
 A trail system has been developed.
-This site is located south of Oakwood, Il.
+This site is located south of Oakwood, II.